Training

 • LoRA / QLoRA: Adds small adapter layers; only those are updated.
 10-100x cheaper than full fine-tuning.
 The dominant approach for open-source models.

-• RLHF / DPO: Trains the model to prefer outputs that match human preferences.
+• RLHF / DPO: Trains the model to prefer outputs matching human preferences.
 Used by Anthropic, OpenAI, and others to improve chat behavior.

 Fine-tuning services

-OpenAI, Anthropic (via partners), Mistral, and Together AI all offer fine-tuning APIs.
+OpenAI, Anthropic, Mistral, and Together AI all offer fine-tuning APIs.
 For open-source models, Hugging Face's PEFT library with LoRA is the standard toolkit.

 Common mistakes

-Overfitting on too small a dataset causes catastrophic forgetting (the model loses general capabilities).
+Overfitting on too small a dataset causes catastrophic forgetting, where the model loses general capabilities.
 Data quality matters far more than quantity - 200 high-quality examples beat 10,000 noisy ones.

 Related terms